MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-adjusting-datacenter-dashboard.md

 ![Screenshot showing Highlighting of fields.](./media/sql-server-dashboards-management-pack/highlighting.png)

 The user can open the dropdown list with available groups or type part of a group name and best match groups will be displayed in the dropdown list.
-Information entered in the **GROUP** field can be deleted by clicking the **X** button.
+Information entered in the **GROUP** field can be deleted by selecting the **X** button.

 ![Screenshot showing Removing information from the field.](./media/sql-server-dashboards-management-pack/removing-information.png)